ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/how-to-mint-erc721-using-openzeppelin/tutorial.md

-# How to mint your own ERC721 on Avalanche using Open Zeppelin
+# How to Mint Your Own ERC721 on Avalanche Using Open Zeppelin

 This tutorial teaches you to deploy your own ERC721 token on Avalanche FUJI C-chain testnet.